Thomas Melville Dill: Military career

 Thomas Dill entered the fledgeling Bermuda Volunteer Rifle Corps in 1895 as a rifleman, before transferring to the Bermuda Militia Artillery, a reserve of the Royal Regiment of Artillery, as a lieutenant.
 The British Army maintained a large Bermuda Garrison of regular and part-time artillery and infantry units to guard the Royal Naval Dockyard, and other strategic assets in the Imperial fortress colony.

-By 1914, then-Captain Dill was the Commandant, but he handed that position to a subordinate to lead the unit's First Contingent to the Western Front, receiving a temporary regular commission as a Major.
+By 1914, then-Captain Dill was the acting Commandant, but he handed that position to a subordinate to lead the unit's First Contingent to the Western Front, receiving a temporary regular commission as a Major.

 Serving as part of the larger Royal Garrison Artillery draft to the front, the Bermudian contingent was strongly praised by Field Marshal Douglas Haig.

 After the war, Major Dill returned to Bermuda, resuming his command of the BMA.
 His substantive rank was still Captain until he was promoted to substantive Major in 1921, though dated 12 November 1919.
 He retired on 21 April 1928 with the honorary-rank of lieutenant-colonel (substantive rank of major).